 That happened two days in a row in Ontario (Canada).

 The first time was at a haunted site investigation.
 The second was the next day, at a not-haunted hotel site hosting a ghost hunters’ conference.

 But, adding a little geek-skepticism here: Is it possible that people – consciously or inadvertently – can use some weird form of psychokinesis to control the words coming through those devices…?

 (Psychokinesis is the supposed ability to move objects by mental effort alone.
-I’ve seen it happen in real life, frequently enough to believe it’s an actual phenomenon, and may explain some poltergeist activity.)
+I’ve seen it happen in real life.
+So, I believe it’s real and may explain some poltergeist activity.)

 Ghost Box Resources

 - How to make a Shack Hack, from an early (12-469) Radio Shack radio.

 - Updated Hackable Radio List – and the ITC Voices website, in general.